 Staff should record, the length, time, date and attendance of any sessions held.

 Staff will only use work email addresses to communicate with others for professional communications.
-They will use established portals for sharing work and communicating, for example,
+They will use established portals for sharing work and communicating, for example,Seesaw

-As more children return it will be important that schools and colleges continue to provide a safe online environment for those who remain at home
+As more children return it will be important that schools and colleges continue to provide a safe online environment for those who remain at home (expectations and tips on safety listed on parents’ guide on school website, regular reminders in the school newsletter and sent directly to children using Seesaw.

 We signpost parents/carers to the following websites for advice and guidance.
 (Please add to or delete those that you do not use):